HotSpot: Signed Distance Function Optimization with an Asymptotically Sufficient Condition: Background and Motivation

 where $\Omega \subset \mathbb{R}^d$ is our domain of interest.
 The boundary loss encourages the implicit function $u$ to output $0$ at the boundary, and the eikonal loss is based on that observation that if a function $f$ is a distance function, the $L^2$ norm of its gradient $\left\| \nabla f(\bm{x}) \right\| = 1$ holds almost everywhere.
 Thus the approximation $u$ is encouraged to behave the same.

-However, as mentioned earlier, simply optimizing for the two terms above can lead to unsatisfactory results, as the eikonal loss does not guarantee that $u$ would be a distance function even when satisfied almost everywhere (\Cref{fig:1d}), and the extra regularization previous work added to minimize the area and divergence~\cite{ben2022digs,yang2023steik} could further tamper with the distance approximation quality.
+However, as noted, simply optimizing for the two terms above does not guarantee that $u$ would be a distance function even when satisfied almost everywhere (\Cref{fig:nands,fig:1d}), and the extra regularization previous work added to minimize the area and divergence~\cite{ben2022digs,yang2023steik} could further tamper with the distance approximation quality.
 We derive an additional loss that can be used together with both of the losses above, and analyze our loss theoretically and empirically.

 We will be using a key relation between the screen Poisson equation and the distance.
 We first define a screened Poisson equation over a \emph{heat field} $h(\bm{x}) : \mathbb{R}^d \rightarrow \mathbb{R}$, with an absorption coefficient $\lambda$, and set a Dirichlet boundary condition to be $1$ on our target surface $\Gamma$: